Certificate in Theology and Ministry

 Faculty & Courses

-In The Certificate in Theology and Ministry program, students will undertake four courses, taught by seminary faculty and supported by doctoral teaching fellows.
-Each course is three weeks long and engages students through recorded video, readings, writing assignments, peer discussions, and case study engagement.
+In the Certificate in Theology and Ministry program, students undertake five courses taught by seminary faculty and supported by doctoral teaching fellows.
+The introductory course is one week long and each core course is four weeks long.
+Throughout the program, students engage with the material through recorded video, readings, writing assignments, peer discussions, and case study engagement.
 Students can expect to spend 8 – 12 hours/week on the material.
 Each faculty member offers three two-hour Live sessions, normally Wednesday evenings, 7:00 – 9:00 p.m. eastern time.
-Teaching Fellows provide written feedback to online course work throughout each week.
+Teaching Fellows provide written feedback to online course work and one live online small precept discussion per course.
 The Certificate is Pass/Fail.

 There are three books to purchase for the course.